 We all had that one teacher who made a difference in our life.
-The one who influenced us beyond just subject matter.
 Western prepares you to be that person.
-This degree offers a mix of theory and real-world experience, so you emerge as a highly sought secondary-school teacher.
+This degree offers a mix of theory and real-world experience, so you emerge as a highly sought-after secondary-school teacher.

 Be the teacher they remember

-Offering a mix of on-campus theory and innovative school-based placement opportunities, this course helps you turn your specialist undergraduate qualification into an inspiring career path.
+Offering a mix of on-campus theory and school-based placements, this course helps you turn your specialist undergraduate qualification into an inspiring career path.
 The aim is to produce teachers with strong academic knowledge and skills, excellence in professional practice, commitment to equity and social justice, and dedication to personal and professional growth.

 Fees and delivery